 The Principal Officer of the Council is the General Manager.
 The General Manager is responsible for the efficient operation of the Council's organisation and for ensuring the implementation of Council decisions.

-The General Manager is also responsible for the day to day management of the Council, the exercise of any functions delegated by the Council, the appointment, direction and where necessary, the dismissal of staff, as well as the implementation of Council's Equal Employment Opportunity Management Plan.
+The role of the General Manager is as follows: